Who can apply to Sage Hill?

 The jury consists of professional writers from a range of backgrounds and genres.
 Please note that current faculty members do not participate in the jury process.

 What does the process consist of?

 After all applications have been received, the materials are copied and forwarded to the jury.
-Once they have had an opportunity to review all the applications, the jury meets to decide what candidates meet the standards for the programme.
-If there are more qualified candidates than spaces, a waitlist will be created.
+Once they have had an opportunity to review all the applications, the jury meets to decide which candidates meet the standards for the programme.
+If there are more qualified candidates than spaces, a waitlist is created.
 It is not Sage Hill’s policy to simply fill spots in the programme, so if enough qualified candidates do not apply, programmes may run with fewer participants, or may be cancelled.